Our Team

 Her film, Iikaiksimatsa’pao’p (Grateful To Be On The Land) highlights her story and the work of Soul of Miistaki, and has been featured at festivals including the Banff Mountain Film Festival.
 Her work has also been featured in Mountain Life Media and Canadian Geographic.
 While she served as a reservist in the Canadian Armed Forces for 11 years, Cassie was awarded the Queen Elizabeth II Platinum Jubilee Medal and various accolades.

-• Theoren is a member of the Siksika Nation and serves as Manager of Corporate Affairs and Communications for the Blackfoot Confederacy Tribal Council, representing the collective interests of the Siksika, Kainai, Piikani, and Amskapi Piikani Nations.
+• Theoren is a Niitsitapi communications and marketing professional with roots in Siksika Nation and Amskapi Piikani.
+He serves as Manager of Corporate Affairs and Communications for the Blackfoot Confederacy Tribal Council, representing the collective interests of the Siksika, Kainai, Piikani, and Amskapi Piikani Nations.

-With over a decade of experience across sectors including human and social services, economic development, tourism, energy, and investment, he leads the development and execution of strategic communications and marketing initiatives that support Nation-building priorities.
-His work spans high-level government relations, major event coordination, digital media strategy, and the advancement of initiatives such as Destination Blackfoot, cross-border advocacy, and Confederacy-wide programs aligned with long-term strategic planning.
+With more than a decade of experience across human and social services, intergovernmental relations, economic development, tourism, energy, retail, agri-business, public health, emergency management, and investment sectors, he leads the development and execution of integrated communications and marketing strategies.
+His portfolio includes executive level messaging, major event coordination, stakeholder engagement, and digital media systems that strengthen organizational presence across local, national, and international platforms.
+He has contributed to initiatives such as Destination Blackfoot, cross border advocacy efforts, and Confederacy wide programs aligned with strategic policy and governance objectives.

 Corporate Affairs and Communications Manager - Blackfoot Confederacy Tribal Council

-Chief Executive Director - Blackfoot Confederacy Tribal Council
+Chief Executive Officer - Blackfoot Confederacy Tribal Council